davidrozwod/kiwi_sort/README.md

 Elements are assigned to individual buckets where they are sorted using a comparative method - the insertion algorithm - and then organized into a sorted list

-# Writen codes and outputs
+# Written codes and outputs

 Bubble Sort
 ![BubbleSort](https://user-images.githubusercontent.com/110004264/181662248-5d7b331f-2de4-4a61-93c6-513eedad8625.png)